 In contrast, a representative action must be brought by, or against, one or more persons who have the “same interest” in a claim, as discussed in 1.1 History and Policy Drivers of the Legislative Regime.

 Collective actions brought in the CAT may be brought by a claimant, or a class representative who need not be a class member.
 The class representative must be certified by the CAT before it is permitted to commence proceedings.
-In so doing, the CAT will consider whether it is just and reasonable for the class representative to be appointed, having regard to specific criteria, including whether the proposed CAT representative would fairly and adequately act in the interests of the class members and whether it does not have, in relation to the common issues of the class members, a material interest that is in conflict with the interests of the class members.
+In so doing, the CAT will consider whether it is just and reasonable for the class representative to be appointed, having regard to specific criteria, including whether the proposed CAT representative would fairly and adequately act in the interests of the class members and to ensure that, in relation to the common issues of the class members, it does not have a material interest that is in conflict with the interests of the class members.

-In determining whether the proposed class representative would act fairly and adequately in the interests of the class members, the CAT will have regard to a number of circumstances, including:
+In determining whether the proposed class representative will act fairly and adequately in the interests of the class members, the CAT will have regard to a number of circumstances, including:

 Informal Group Action Mechanisms